-Contraceptive injections use the hormone progestin to prevent pregnancy for about 12 weeks at a time
+Contraceptive injections use the hormone progesterone to prevent pregnancy for about 12 weeks at a time

-The injections are about 99% effective and trick your body into thinking you’re already pregnant
+The injections are more than 99% effective when used correctly and trick your body into thinking you’re already pregnant

 Extra advantages of the contraceptive injection include not having to remember contraception on a daily basis

-The contraceptive injection can cause some side effects like irregular bleeding, headaches, and breast tenderness
+The contraceptive injection can cause some side effects like irregular bleeding, headaches, weight gain, mood changes, stomach issues, acne, and breast tenderness

-This contraceptive method involves an injection of the hormone progestin, which prevents pregnancy for about three months (12 weeks).
-Contraceptive injections are about 99% effective when used correctly.
+This contraceptive method involves an injection of the hormone progesterone, which prevents pregnancy for about three months (12 weeks).
+Contraceptive injections are more than 99% effective when used correctly.
 The injection needs to be renewed on time every 12 weeks.

-Progestin is the artificially produced form of the natural hormone progesterone.
-When given as an injection, it suppresses ovulation by tricking your body into thinking that you are already pregnant.
+When artificially produced progesterone is given as an injection, it suppresses ovulation by tricking your body into thinking that you are already pregnant.

 Contraceptive injections do not protect against sexually transmitted infections (STIs).

 Progesterone injections are usually given in the bottom (sometimes the leg or the arm), during the first five days of the menstrual cycle.
 This way, you are immediately protected.
-Only healthcare professionals can give you a contraceptive injection, so you need to visit your GP if you are interested in using this method of contraception.
+If given outside of this window condoms are required for an additional 7 days.
+Only healthcare professionals can give you a contraceptive injection, so you need to visit your GP or a sexual health clinic if you’re interested in using this method of contraception.

-Progesterone - or progestin to be precise - works by stopping your ovaries from releasing an egg each month (ovulation), and by thickening the tissues in your cervix (neck of the womb) so that sperm can not get to the Fallopian tubes, which lead to the ovaries.
+Progesterone works by stopping your ovaries from releasing an egg each month (ovulation), and by thickening the tissues in your cervix (neck of the womb) so that sperm can not get to the fallopian tubes, which lead to the ovaries.

 Once injected into a muscle, progesterone is gradually released into the body, providing three months protection against pregnancy.